hatoke/morgana-cli/README.md

   <img src="./morgana-mask.jpg" width="200"/>
 </p>

 I make a cli for my requirement on development.
 Morgana doesn't have enough command yet.
 I will new command if i need.
-I guess, I will improve this cli at day by day.
+I guess, I will improve this cli day by day.

 ## Example Commands